soggiest/ferrarin/README.md

 The purpose of this tool is to test the basic functionality of a Kubernetes Cluster.
 Results of the test will be sent to STDOUT.

+This tool is still in it's fledgling stages, it is highly unstable.

 ## Tests Available

 * Create Pods on each nodes